phughesmcr/Miski/README.md

 world.addComponentsToEntity(box, size, colour, position);

 // overwrite some of the default properties with entity specific properties
+// access components through the "_" shorthand property
-// N.B. you can access the individual properties of course (e.g. box.components.colour.r)
+// N.B. you can access the individual properties of course (e.g. box._.colour.r)
-box.components.colour = { r: 150, g: 150, b: 150 };
+box._.colour = { r: 150, g: 150, b: 150 };
-box.components.position = { x: 100, y: 250 };
+box._.position = { x: 100, y: 250 };

-// world systems support two functions
+// world systems support three functions
+// 1) a pre-update function - ("preUpdate") - run once at the start of each frame
-// 1) an update function - (updateFn) - to potentially be called multiple times per frame
+// 2) an update function - ("update") - to potentially be called multiple times per frame
-// 2) a render (or post-update) function - (renderFn) - to be called only once per frame
+// 3) a post-update function - ("postUpdate) - run once at the end of each frame
-// you must supply at least one of these functions per system, or both

 // a simple update function to move boxes around the canvas
 // N.B. update functions you intend to use as systems must take the following:
-//     dt: {number} frame delta time
+//     dt {number} frame delta time
-//     entities {Entity[]} an array of entities function moveBoxes(dt, entites) {
+//     entities {Entity[]} an array of entities
+//     system {System} the system calling this function function moveBoxes(dt, entities, system) {
+  // its generally a good idea to bail early if no entities are affected if (!entities.length) return;
   entities.forEach((entity) => {
     // modify component properties
     entity.components.position.x += (0.5 * dt),
     entity.components.position.y -= (0.5 * dt),
+  });
 }
-}

-// a simple render (or post-update) function to draw the boxes to the canvas
+// a simple render function to draw the boxes to the canvas
-// N.B. function you intend to use as systems must take the following:
+// N.B. function you intend to use as a post-update function must take the following:
-//     int: {number} frame interpolation amount
+//     int {number} frame interpolation amount
-//     entities {Entity[]} an array of entities function draw(dt, entities) {
+//     entities {Entity[]} an array of entities
+//     system {System} the system calling this function function draw(int, entities) {
   // clear canvas every frame
   ctx.clearRect(0, 0, canvas.width, canvas.height);
+  // its generally a good idea to bail early if no entities are affected if (!entities.length) return;
   // draw each entity
   entities.forEach((entity) => {
     ctx.fillStyle = `rgb(${entity.components.colour.r}, ${entity.components.colour.g}, ${entity.components.colour.b})`;